coderwall/coderwall-legacy/docs/perfect-pull-request.md

 If you have any questions about our pull request process, please contact the coderwall team.
 One of us will be happy to help.

+## Fix those errors

+Found a factual mistake in this document?
+Let me know and I’ll correct it.